DchunWang/StarGazer/README.md

 # StarGazer
-#it is my frist repository on GitHub.
+#it is my first repository on GitHub.